coderphonui/cdpn-spring-pf4j/README.md

 }
 ```
-In the above example code, I tried to get all the FunctionCallback from the loaded plugins and build up the list of FunctionCallback to provide for my AI engine.
+In the above code, I tried to get all the FunctionCallback from the loaded plugins and build up the list of FunctionCallback to provide for my AI engine.
 This is just an example, you can do whatever you want with the loaded plugins.

 ## How to change the plugin folder?